arei/talks/ScaleYou/outline.md

 	Low Influence
 	Low Avoiding Hassle

-	For a Seniors...
-	Medium Pay
-	Moderate Challenge
-	Medium Creativity
-	Medium Influence
-	Medium Avoiding Hassle

-40	For a Principal...
-	High Pay
-	High Challenge
-	High Creativity
-	Medium Influence
-	Low Avoiding Hassle
+	And so on...

 	These, of course, fluxuate from job to job, but generally you get the idea.
 	So these are our software levels.

-	And to take it back to the HR buckets.
+	And to take it back to the Job Descriptions.
 	These are the "Years of Experience" expectations that correspond to these roles
 	Junior ......
 1 to 2 years